Soojin-Lee0819/connectionsLab/Week2/README.md

-# Motivational Weekly To-do List
+# Weekly To-do List

-**Title**: To-do List <br>
+**Title**: Weekly To-do List <br>
-**Date**: 29 Jan 2022 <br>
+**Date**: 5 Feb 2022 <br>
 **Deliverable**: CSS/HTML/Javascript Webpage <br>

 [Access Project Here](https://soojin-lee0819.github.io/connectionsLab/Week2)

 ### Overview

 For week 2, I learnt how to make interactions using Javascript.
-I depend on Notion Planner to stay on top of my schedule.
-I organize plans weekly and update to-do list in a daily basis.
+Inspired by my Notion planner that I use everyday to stay productive, I created an interactive To-do-list for this week's assignment.
+I wanted to create a weekly To-do-list page with a motivational quotes on top.
+This project has two main user-interactivity.
+First is the slideshow click for the motivational quote, and the second is the user-input function for the to-do list.

 <img src="images/soojinplanner.png" width="600">